2: Model-Editor, Mechanism-Editor, Part-Editor

 Kinematic-elements toolbar

-Left of Graphic-Area
+Left of Graphics-Area

 GST-TOOLBAR-KINEMATIC-ELEMENTS-SMALL-A